bd-j/prospector/demo/tutorial.rst

 In this example we have added several command line arguments that control how the data is read and how the The supplied command line arguments are then parsed and placed in a dictionary.
 This dictionary is passed to all the ingredient building methods (described below), which return the data dictionary and necessary model objects.
-The data dictionary and model objects are passed to a function that runs the prospector fit (:py:function:`fit_model`).
+The data dictionary and model objects are passed to a function that runs the prospector fit (:py:func:`prospect.fitting.fit_model`).
 Finally, the fit results are written to an output file.